-University of Iowa Hospitals seeking donated face shields
+Iowa getting protective gear from national stockpile, private vendors and donations

 The hospital has enough shields for staff who provide patient care or do screenings at hospital entrances, but additional face shields would allow for all employees who interact with patients, visitors and co-workers to wear one.

+“Iowa Corrections, through Iowa Prison Industries, is trying to help provide several high-demand supplies during this challenging time,” Corrections spokesman Cord Overton said.
+“We are currently in the early stages of developing gowns, face masks, and hand sanitizer.
+All three products will be produced by inmates at various facilities.
+Many of our correctional team and those incarcerated are ready to help in any way they can.”

+Reynolds asked at the news conference for medical providers who do elective procedures to delay those services and consider donating protective gear.

-The protective face shields should be lightweight and adjustable to fit securely to the user’s head, with a shield area that extends below the chin.
-Previously used face shields are acceptable; UIHC staff can disinfect used shields.
+The UIHC is seeking protective face shields that are lightweight and adjustable to fit securely to the user’s head, with a shield area that extends below the chin.
+Previously used face shields are acceptable; UIHC staff can disinfect them.

 To donate protective face shields or other personal protective equipment, visit the In-Kind Donations website, at uihc.org/kind-donations.